cenkozk/FlyFiles/README.md

 # FlyFiles: A File Sharing Application over the Web

 FlyFiles is a LAN-based file transfer app that enables users to share files with ease.
+You can check out the live version of the app by clicking on this [link](https://fly-files.vercel.app/).

 The app has been designed with convenience and security in mind, and it provides a fast and reliable way to transfer files between devices.

 ## Features